Dudley Edwards: AMAZED Ltd

 Dean Clough Mills, Halifax.
 Redhouse Originals, Harrogate; England.

 2009-present

 Since 2009, Edwards has continued to paint and his diverse output has continued to excite critics.
 His work has been exhibited in notable galleries throughout the world including the Robert Fraser Gallery in London and Galerie 5 in Geneva.
 Touring exhibitions have included the V&A, Tate Liverpool, Schirn Kunsthalle, Kunsthalle Wien, The Musee d'Histoire Contemporaine, and the Whitney Museum of Art.

-Edwards has been a guest speaker at a number of renowned art institutions, including The Royal College of Art, The Commonwealth Institute in London, National College of Art & Design, and the NiA Institute in Delhi.
+Edwards has been a guest speaker at a number of renowned art institutions, including the Royal College of Art, the Commonwealth Institute in London, National College of Art & Design, and the NiA Institute in Delhi.

-He recently filmed for Michael Cain's 2017 film My Generation.
+He recently filmed for Michael Caine's 2017 film My Generation.